TaraHelberg/Ambrosia-Greek-Recipe-s/README.md

 ## User Experience UX

-As a App Developer and Designer I have tried to incorporate the Needs of the User along with a User Friendly navigation and astheticly pleasing App.
+As an App Developer and Designer, I have tried to incorporate the Needs of the User along with a User-Friendly navigation and aesthetically pleasing App.
 The App is designed for use for anyone who wishes to enjoy Greek Food and has a love of cooking.

 ## User Stories

-I have used the Agile method starting with the Epics from which the User Stories are propogated and Task required to complete the User Stories.
+I have used the Agile method starting with the Epics from which the User Stories are propagated  and Task required to complete the User Stories.

 ### EPIC | Home/Landing Page
-- As a App Designer I require a Home/Landing Page so that the User can be introduced to the Recipes App and have a Definite place to Navigate and start using the app from.
+- As an App Designer I require a Home/Landing Page so that the User can be introduced to the Recipes App and have a Definite place to Navigate and start using the app from.
   * [USER STORY: Navigation](https://github.com/TaraHelberg/Ambrosia-Greek-Recipe-s/issues/18)
        * [Tasks: Header, Title & Navigation](https://github.com/TaraHelberg/Ambrosia-Greek-Recipe-s/issues/22)
   * [USER STORY: Social Media App Links](https://github.com/TaraHelberg/Ambrosia-Greek-Recipe-s/issues/19)